How to Read Your Utility Bill

-A. This is your Hillsborough County utility account number.
-Customers sending a payment online without the pay-stub will need to indicate this account number when processing their payment.
+A - This is your Hillsborough County utility account number.
+Customers sending a payment online without the remittance slip will need to indicate this account number when processing their payment.

-C. The service address charges breaks down and totals all the charges outlined in your utility bill.
+C - This section breaks down and totals all the service address charges and miscellaneous charges outlined in your utility bill.

-E. This easy-to-read graph provides 13 months of usage history.
-This information is helpful for conservation purposes, and in alerting you to possible excessive usage.
+E - This easy-to-read graph provides 13 months of usage history.
+This information is helpful for conservation purposes, and in alerting you to possible changes in usage.

-F. You will find a detachable stub located at the bottom of your utility bill.
-Detach this stub and return it with your payment.
-Indicate changes in mailing address and other contact information on the back of this stub.
+F - You will find a detachable remittance slip located at the bottom of your utility bill.
+Detach and return it with your payment.

-G. Be sure to check the reverse of the bill for payment options and other relevant information.
+G - Be sure to check the reverse side of the bill for payment types, payment options, and other relevant information.

 Sample bill